openmobilityfoundation/curb-data-specification/metrics/examples.md

 ## Static Aggregate Metrics

 A [Query Aggregate](/metrics#query-aggregate) example of `/metrics/aggregate` that collects 2 aggregate metrics in 2 places over a 1 day period.
-Static endpoint so no parameters passed in.
+Static endpoint, so no [query parameters](/metrics#query-parameters) passed in.

 **Query**: